Make This Easy To Digest…ion

 • Stomach: Your stomach starts producing acid and digestive enzymes, gearing up to break down proteins and nutrients.

-Game Time: The Gastric Phase
+The Game: Gastric Phase

 During the game: